dmaksimov/docs/guides/roles.md

 ### Public

 This special role defines what data is accessible _without_ being authenticated.
+By default, the public role does not have permission to any data.
+You can not assign users to this role.

 ## Creating Roles

-You can also create additional roles that limit access for specific purposes.
-As of now, users can only be assigned to a single role, but our system is architected in a way to allow for merging multiple roles in the future.
+You can create any number of additional roles to organize users or limit their access to content.
 A role can be created by clicking on the "New" button ("+") in the top right of the _Roles & Permissions_ page in the _Admin Settings_.

-Roles have a couple options that allow you to further edit the user's experience:
+Roles have the following options:

 ### Description